nlzakh02/Events-Platform/README.md

 ## Events Platform

-The overarching goal of this assignment is to build an [eventbrite](http://eventbrite.com) like web site with focus on backend microservices.
+The overarching goal of this assignment is to build an [eventbrite](http://eventbrite.com) like web site.
+The main focus is on developing and deploying backend microservices.

 ### Part 1